isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 They implicitly rely on the element type having less-than (`<`) defined.
 To complete the interface, we need a second version that accepts a comparison criterion:

-    // compare elements of c using p template<random_access_range R, class C> requires sortable<R, C>
+    // compare elements of c using r template<random_access_range R, class C> requires sortable<R, C>
     void sort(R&& r, C c);